 The Kentucky Horse Park Mounted Police Stables are located in the center of the park where officers provide daily barn tours and perform their patrol duties either by horseback, motor vehicle, on foot or golf cart.
-They are first responders in emergency situations and play a unique role in the park’s interactions with its visitors.
+Mounted Patrols are effective for crowd control in many ways.
+They are the first responders in emergency situations and play an important role helping the park both daily and during special events.

 Patrolling from horseback, KHP Mounted Police officers establish a dialogue with tourists and the horse community alike.
 This dialogue allows them to be goodwill ambassadors of the Kentucky Horse Park.

-As our guests come to the Kentucky Horse Park to visit with horses, often times, the KHP Mounted Police horses are the first ones they come into contact with.
-Guests can be seen touring our stables, interacting with the officers and petting the police horses.
 The KHP Mounted Police has also been instrumental in promoting the park by providing demonstrations for school groups, participating in parades and other high profile events.

+As our guests come to the Kentucky Horse Park to visit with horses, the KHP Mounted Police horses are often times the first ones they come into contact with.
+Guests can tour our stables where we house our equine police force, interact with the officers and pet the police horses.
+We also have model horses set up in the police barn so that guests can see the different uniforms our equine officers wear, and take a look in our expansive tack rooms.

 Generally, the mounted police horses are a draft or draft cross breed that are big boned and durable, but also athletic in build.
 They possess a kind disposition, and are docile, friendly, and curious in character.
 By the time they complete their training, our police horses are basically bomb-proof, and relaxed in any situation.
 Here are all the current horses in our mounted police force.